- Sustainability Initiatives

 Developing a climate action plan for greenhouse gas reductions and a climate resiliency/adaptation plan are part of the City's Global Covenant of Mayors for Climate and Energy commitment:

 A Climate Action Plan for Greenhouse Gas Reductions: Community engagement to develop a Climate Action Plan was planned to begin in the Spring of 2020.
 Engagement activities were delayed due to the coronavirus response.
 Some engagement activities began in 2020-21 and resumed in early Spring 2022.
-Charlottesville's Climate Action Plan is presented to City Council at their Oct.
-3, 2022 work session.
+Charlottesville's Climate Action Plan was presented to City Council at their Oct.
+3, 2022 work session and after a period of public comment was formally adopted as an amendment to the City's 2021 Comprehensive Plan on January 17, 2023.

-A Climate Adaptation Plan to prepare for the effects of a changing climate: The City began the first two steps of the Climate Adaptation Plan process in Fall 2021.
-Charlottesville's top climate hazards have been identified and the Climate Vulnerability Assessment process is ongoing, expected to conclude by September 2022.
-The adaptation plan development will build upon these first two steps.
+A Climate Adaptation Plan to prepare for the effects of a changing climate: The City began the first two steps of the Climate Adaptation Plan process in Fall 2021 - Fall 2022.
+Charlottesville's top climate hazards have been identified and the Climate Risk and Vulnerability Assessment process is in process .
+The adaptation plan development will build upon these first two steps and will begin in 2023.

 Materials and Information about the Planning Processes